tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
-This share is then used for the client's "key_share" extension and will be used to derive both the SNI encryption key the (EC)DHE shared secret which is used in the TLS key schedule.
+This share is then used for the client's "key_share" extension and will be used to derive both the SNI encryption key and the (EC)DHE shared secret which is used in the TLS key schedule.
 This has two important implications:

 - The client MUST only provide one KeyShareEntry